ChumaSuey/lim_chuma/README.md

 - 66pt99 (playtesting and feedback).
 - Em3raldtiger (playtesting and feedback).
 - Admer (correction in the lore notes).
+- Lobotomy-Lobster (playtesting and feedback).
+- DEvSEb (playtesting and feedback).

 Music tracks used:
 Repulsive - Departure.